cederstrom/e2e-workshop/LAB 1.md

 6. Open any test file and edit it to make it fail.
 Notice that the tests are automatically re-run.

 7. Edit the test back to pass and make sure you have a suite of passing tests.

+8. Refactor the suite to use stable selectors and perheps some form of page objects.

+9. Refactor tests in `show-existing-registration.spec.js` to use a fixture.